 The 2022 Check-up survey aims to capture each agency's achievements against the Building trust in the public record policy's outcomes and implementation actions.
-A list of the Check-up questions most relevant to the implementation actions can be found in Appendix A.
+A list of the Check-up questions most relevant to the implementation actions can be found in Appendix B.

 Survey responses should be made with a date of effect as at 30 June 2022.
-Every question from Part 3 - Part 4 should be read with the following preface: 'As at 30 June 2022'.
+Unless otherwise stated, questions should be read with the following preface: 'As at 30 June 2022'.